matteo14c/HaploCoV/docs/source/haplocov.rst

 | ``augmentClusters.pl``
 | ``--size  10``
 | ``--dist  4``
+|

-will set *computeAF.pl* to use its default parameters; while for *augmentClusters.pl* --dost will be set to 4 and --size to 10.
+will set *computeAF.pl* to use its default parameters; while for *augmentClusters.pl* --dist will be set to 4 and --size to 10.

+For a complete list of all the parameters accepted by every tool, please refer to the corresponding section in the manual.

 Defining genomic variants file
 ==============================

-The --varfile option can be set instuct HaploCoV to report an additional file with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the set of defining genomic variant.
+The --varfile option can be set instuct HaploCoV to report an additional file with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the set of their defining genomic variant.

-The --varfile can be set to one of 3 possible values:
+--varfile can be set to one of 3 possible values:

 * "n" the additional/ancillary file is not produced (default);
-* "b" the additional file is produced, only variants that passed both the thresholds (score and prevalence) are reported in the file
+* "b" the additional file is produced, only variants that passed both the thresholds (score and prevalence) are reported
-* "a" the additional file is produces, variants that passed any of the thresholds (score or prevalence) are reported in the file
+* "a" the additional file is produces, variants that passed any of the thresholds (score or prevalence) are reported

-For an extendend explanation of the meaning, format and possible usage/application of this additional output file, users are kindly invited to read the extended manual of HaploCoV.
+For a more extendend explanation of the meaning, format and possible usage/application of this output file, users are kindly invited to read the section: "Genomic variants file".

-If required/useful users can also obtain the complete list of the novel candidate variants, and the list of genomic variants that define them in a separate file (--varfile option).<br>
-An additional configuration file to set the parameters/options of each single tool in the pipeline can also be provided.
-This file can be specified with the --param option.
-The default is to use the configuration file \"*parameters*\", included in this Github repository, which should suit most use case.

 Intermediate files and what to make of them
 ===========================================

+For every run of HaploCoV and a folder with 6 indermediate files will be created (see above).
+Although, normally you are not required to use these files, a brief explanation concerning their meaning and content is reported in the following section.
+All these files are produced by different tools in the HaploCoV workflow.
+More detailed explanations can also be found in the corresponding (to each tool) section in the manual.

+Indermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file, suffix are reported):

+| 1. *areas_list.txt* : this file is produced by computeAF.pl.
+It reports the complete list of genomic variants of high frequency (above 1% for more than 30 days by default) that were identified by analising the interval of time and geographic locales included in your "locales" file.
+This file is produced only if the type of analysis (5th column of your locales file is set to custom.
+| 2. *\_results.txt* : the file with this suffix, is the result of augmentClusers.pl, and includes all the designations (already included in the nomenclature of novel) that were identified by that tool.
+Names of candidate novel lineages/variants are according to the conventions defined in *Novel variants and names*
+| 3. *\_assigned.txt* : this file is produced by assign.pl.
+Following the identification of novel candidates lineages/variants, HaploCoV re-assigns all the genomes included in your analyses using the additional designation.
+Results are saved in this file.
+The file is in *HaploCoV* format, the lineage/designation assigned to each genome is updated.
+| 4. *\_features.csv* : this file reports *high level* genomic features associated with each lineage/candidate lineage included in the \_results.txt file.
+Features are computed
+| 5. *\_PASS.csv* : reports the VOC-ness score computed by report.pl for every lineage/new candidate lineage included in \_results.txt
+| 6. *\_txt.prev*: provided the prevalence report computed by *increase.pl* Prevalence data are computed only for the lineage/candidate lineages included in *\_results.txt* and only at the locales and time-intervals included in the analysis

 How to interpret HaploCoV's results